gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ```
 certutil -hashfile "[profile]_[SoC]_[partition name].bin" SHA256
 ```
-then create .sha256sum files for each partition images with this format:
+then create .sha256sum files for each partition image with this format:
 ```
 [sha256sum value]		[profile]_[SoC]_[partition name].bin
 ```
-It doesn't matter how many empty spaces there are between sha256 value and partition image filename.
+It doesn't matter how many empty spaces there are between the sha256 value and the partition image filename.

 for example:
 ```